Meet the Farmers

 Country: Democratic Republic of the Congo

-Guy came to Iowa back in 2017, and with him he brought a wealth of agricultural knowledge from his studies back home and continued his education in business at Kirkwood.
+Guy came to Iowa back in 2017, and with him he brought a wealth of agricultural knowledge from his studies back home.
+Once arriving in Iowa, Guy became fascinated in the various types of uses for produce—especially the versatility and appreciation of corn.
+He enjoys seeing the community put value on food—and discovering all the corn festivals in Iowa.

 Where his farming passion started: